tatsuro-ueda/weed.github.com/_posts/2012-09-04-start-GitHub-pages-with-Jekyll-Bootstrap-(-GitHub-Pagesの開設のしかた-Jekyll-Bootstrap編-).md

 3. After minutes, the site is published.
 You can confirm the site by opening `http://USERNAME.github.com` with browser.
 4. Next, edit `_config.yml` and change name, email address, Twitter account and others.
 5. Commit & Sync by _GitHub for Mac_.
 6. Let's try to write an post.
+Multibyte characters is available but don't insert space.

 		$ vim _post/2012-03-22-installed-jekyll-bootstrap.md